 Dramatic aerial pictures reveal the scale of the devastation caused on the coastline north of Kaikoura, on the country's South Island.
 Scientists say the seabed lifted an estimated two metres on the foreshore and admit they have never seen anything like it.
-It comes as rain and strong winds battered central New Zealand on Thursday, threatening further damage - just days after the quake killed two people and sparked with huge landslides.
-More than 1,000 tourists and residents have since been evacuated from the small seaside town by a fleet of helicopters and a naval vessel since the 7.8 magnitude quake struck early on Monday.
-Scroll down for video.
 Free K - 12 Common Core Lesson Plans and Ideas.
 Shake It Up with Seismographs.
 From TryEngineering, developed by the IEEE Summary Students in grades 3 – 12 explore how the development of seismographs has helped save lives worldwide by working in teams to design their own seismograph from everyday items, test its ability to record a simulated classroom earthquake, evaluate their results, and report to the class.

 Grade Level: 3 – 12 Time: One to two 45-minute sessions Objectives Learn about seismograph technology.Learn about engineering design.Learn about teamwork and problem solving.
 Learning outcomes.
 Build an Earthquake-proof Structure.
 (Activity courtesy of MyScienceBox and Irene Salter).